Trump pays $3 million for recount of 2 Wisconsin counties

 “The people of Wisconsin deserve to know whether their election processes worked in a legal and transparent way,” said Wisconsin attorney Jim Troupis, who is working with the Trump campaign.
 “Regrettably, the integrity of the election results cannot be trusted without a recount in these two counties and uniform enforcement of Wisconsin absentee ballot requirements.
 We will not know the true results of the election until only the legal ballots cast are counted.”

+“That’s like losing the Super Bowl and then saying ‘I want a review of a certain play using different rules than what applied to the rest of the game,’” Thomsen said.
+“That is the essence of hypocrisy and cheating and dishonesty.”

+Milwaukee Mayor Tom Barrett, a Democrat, called the recount “an attack on cities, on minorities, on places that have historically voted Democratic.
+Don’t let anyone fool you that this is about irregularities.”

-Trump’s campaign said that clerks wrongly added missing information on returned absentee ballots.
+Trump’s campaign made a variety of claims Wednesday, including that clerks wrongly added missing information on returned absentee ballots.

 But guidance from the Wisconsin Elections Commission, in place since 2016, says that clerks can fix missing witness address components on the envelopes that contain absentee ballots if they have reliable information.
 That guidance, passed unanimously by the bipartisan elections commission, has been in place for 11 statewide elections without objection.

-The Trump campaign is also alleging that voters got around Wisconsin’s photo ID requirement by claiming they were indefinitely confined and therefore didn’t have to present a photo ID in order to return their absentee ballot.
+The Trump campaign is also alleging that thousands of voters improperly got around Wisconsin’s photo ID requirement by claiming they were indefinitely confined and therefore didn’t have to present a photo ID in order to return their absentee ballot.

 Wisconsin law requires all voters to show an acceptable photo ID to vote both in person and by mail.
 It does provide exceptions for citizens who are indefinitely confined because of age, physical illness or infirmity or are disabled for an indefinite period.

-Clerks in Milwaukee and Dane counties, as the coronavirus pandemic spread throughout the state in the spring, advised voters that they could cast an absentee ballot without providing a photo ID by declaring themselves “indefinitely confined” due to the COVID-19 pandemic.

-The Wisconsin Republican Party sued Democratic Dane County Clerk Scott McDonell over the advice he had posted on his Facebook page.
+The Wisconsin Republican Party sued Democratic Dane County Clerk Scott McDonell in March, before the state’s spring primary, over advice he had posted on his Facebook page that voters could declare themselves indefinitely confined due to the pandemic.
 The Wisconsin Supreme Court ordered McDonell to stop issuing guidance that is different from official language approved by the Wisconsin Elections Commission.

-The commission’s guidance says that “indefinitely confined status is for each individual voter to make based upon their current circumstances,” but the status is not to be used simply as a means of avoiding the voter ID requirement.
+The Trump campaign alleged that “the damage was already done” before McDonell was ordered to remove the language.

 The Trump campaign also alleges that local election clerks issued absentee ballots to voters without requiring an application, in violation of state law.
-No evidence of wrongdoing related to absentee ballot applications has been made.

-“I’m not entirely sure what they’re referring to there,” McDonell said Wednesday.

-The recount, once formally approved by the elections commission chair, could start as soon as Thursday and no later than Saturday.
-It would have to be complete by Dec.
-1.
+Trump’s complaint alleges that 60,000 votes were cast by people who didn’t submit a written application, but offered no evidence.

+Elections commission members Knudson and Thomsen both said they did not know what Trump was referring to in that portion of the complaint.

+“This was news to me that that’s been happening,” said Knudson, a Republican.

 Recounts in Wisconsin and across the country have historically resulted in very few vote changes.
 A 2016 presidential recount in Wisconsin netted Trump an additional 131 votes.